The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 3. They shall be governed by the provisions of the National Association by-laws.

-1. The intent and purpose of Local and Unit Chapters shall be consistent with, and not exceed the purpose of the Association.
+1. Local and Unit Chapters shall be consistent with and not exceed the purpose of the

 3. Applications for a charter as Local or Unit Chapter may be submitted by no less than twelve members of the Association.
 Associate members may not be counted in the minimum of twelve members.